Projects per year

 Biography

-In addition to publishing research in a wide-range of academic journals, Jathan also regularly writes and speaks about the politics of technology in many major media outlets.
-He is the co-host of a weekly podcast on technology and political economy: This Machine Kills.
+In addition to publishing work in a range of academic journals, I also regularly write and speak about the politics of technology in many major media outlets.
+All of that can be found on my CV.

 Education/Academic qualification